Pavel Korda: Sports commentator and darts

-During the world-wide pandemy of coronavirus he came with an idea to organize the first edition of Tipsport Premier League 2020.
+During the COVID-19 pandemic, Korda came up with an idea to organise the first edition of Tipsport Premier League 2020.
 The tournament was broadcast on TV Nova Sport2 and was at that time one of the only live sport events in Czech Republic and one of the few in Europe.
-The league was inspired by PDC Premier League and 10 Czech players took part in it.
+The league was inspired by PDC Premier League and ten Czech players took part in it.
 All players played from their home and the whole event had also a charitable purpose, for every 180 scored, a specific amount of money was donated to charity.